tharinnimsara3-hue/cybersecurity-home-lab/project1-home-lab/Readme.md

 ## Objective

-Build a virtual cybersecurity lab using Kali Linux, Ubuntu Server, and pfSense firewall to practice networking, system hardening, monitoring, and security analysis.
+Build a virtual cybersecurity lab using Kali Linux, Ubuntu Server, and pfSense firewall to practice networking, Linux administration, and system hardening.

 ---